oemof/oemof-solph/examples/solph/nodes_from_csv/experiences_model_process.rst

 ------------------

 * Impact of gradients: more fluctuations?
 Also see: Biggar, 2014.
 The Economics of Electricity Markets, p.
 111 ff.
 * Impact of minimum up and downtimes: more fluctuations?
 Also see: Biggar, 2014.
-The Economics of Electricity Markets, p.
-111 ff.
+The Economics of Electricity Markets